 That distinction matters because acid reflux treatment is not just a brand-name swap.
 Dexilant is the brand name for dexlansoprazole, a proton pump inhibitor, or PPI.
-PPIs reduce stomach acid production.
-Other options may include different PPIs, H2 blockers such as famotidine, antacids, alginate products, and lifestyle changes.
-If your symptoms are severe, new, or changing, involve a clinician before changing therapy.
+PPIs reduce acid production in the stomach.
+If symptoms are new, severe, changing, or linked with warning signs, involve a clinician before changing therapy.

 Key Takeaways

-- Closest match: Generic dexlansoprazole contains the same active ingredient.
+- Closest match: Generic dexlansoprazole has the same active ingredient.

 - Same class: Omeprazole, pantoprazole, esomeprazole, lansoprazole, and rabeprazole are PPIs.